Jane Bland

-Jane Nenninger Bland (born June 1, 1965) is an American lawyer from Texas who serves as an associate justice of the Supreme Court of Texas.
+Jane Nenninger Bland (born June 1, 1965) is an American lawyer from Texas who serves as a justice of the Supreme Court of Texas.

 Education

 She received her Bachelor of Business Administration and Juris Doctor from the University of Texas at Austin.
 While in law school she was Vice-Chancellor, an editor of the Texas Law Review and a member of the Order of the Coif.

-Legal career
+Career

 From 1990 to 1991, she clerked for Judge Thomas Gibbs Gee of the United States Court of Appeals for the Fifth Circuit.
 She then went on to practice law with Baker Botts from 1991 to 1997, focusing on civil trial and appellate work.